ianrae/mettle-framework/doc/dalgen_notes.md

-Response objects contain all the data needed to render that page.
+Reply objects contain all the data needed to render that page.
 All data is entity objects.
-Response object support
+Reply object support
  * failed -- something bad happened, goto error page
- * badRequest -- can still render page but action did not succeed. may be flash mesage
- * flashMessage
  * forward -- redirect.
 Is a string that represents a route.
- * viewName -- which view to render.
+ * view -- which view to render.
 "DEFAULT" means render the normal view for that controller method
+ * flashMessage

-The response object returned by process does not have to match the request.
-TaskDeleteRequest may return some other response than TaskResponse (probably as part of a redirect).
-IS THIS TRUE? maybe just need redirect.
+The reply object returned by process does have to match the command.

 Sample method

-  Response doProcess(EditTaskRequest request)
+  Reply onEditCommand(EditCommand cmd)
   {
-     Task task = _dal.findById(request.id);
+     Task task = _dal.findById(cmd.id);
-	 IFormBinder binder = request.binder;
+	 IFormBinder binder = cmd.getFormBinder();
 	 binder.init_empty_form(task);
-	 return new TaskResponse(binder);
+	 return _reply; //already created for you
   }

 Filters
 -------
 Presenters can have filters attached.
 "Pre" filters are run by Presenter.process() before the presenter's doXYZ method is called.
-They can adjust the request or terminate further processing.
-For example, an auth filter might check if the user is currently logged in and return a redirect response if not.
+They can adjust the command or terminate further processing.
+For example, an auth filter might check if the user is currently logged in and return a redirect reply if not.
 "Post" filters are run after doXYZ()